markqvist/Reticulum/docs/source/gettingstartedfast.rst

 Try Using a Reticulum-based Program
 =============================================

-If you simply want to try using a program built with Reticulum, you can take a look at `Nomad Network <https://github.com/markqvist/nomadnet>`_, which provides a complete encrypted communications suite built with Reticulum.
+If you simply want to try using a program built with Reticulum, a few different programs exist that allow basic communication and a range of other useful functions over even extremely low-bandwidth Reticulum networks.

+These programs will let you get a feel for how Reticulum works.
+They have been designed to run well over networks based on LoRa or packet radio, but can also be used completely over local WiFi, wired ethernet, the Internet, or any combination.

+As such, it is easy to get started experimenting, without having to set up any radio transceivers or infrastructure just to try it out.
+Launching the programs on separate devices connected to the same WiFi network is enough to get started, and physical radio interfaces can then be added later.

+Nomad Network
+^^^^^^^^^^^^^

+The terminal-based program `Nomad Network <https://github.com/markqvist/nomadnet>`_ provides a complete encrypted communications suite built with Reticulum.
+It features encrypted messaging (both direct and delayed-delivery for offline users), file sharing, and has a built-in text-browser and page server with support for dynamically rendered pages, user authentication and more.

 .. image:: screenshots/nomadnet_3.png
     :target: _images/nomadnet_3.png